The Misdiagnosed Dementia

 People whose brains are clogged with LBDs cannot stay still while dreaming.
 The body normally releases chemicals the calm the muscles during dreams.
 These chemicals are lacking in LBD. this causes a person to twitch violently.
 Some suffer terrible injuries from falls from the bed because of this disorder.

 Drugs to Avoid With Lewy Body Dementia

 Tips to enhance the well-being of the caregiver include:

 - Do not feel guilty if you need a break.
-Take advantage of respite care and reward yourself with enjoyable activities and reconnecting with friends and family.
+Take advantage of respite care.
+Reward yourself with enjoyable activities and reconnecting with friends and family.

 - Depression is serious and debilitating.
 Do not hesitate to get professional help if you start feeling sad, angry or hopeless all the time

-- Thoroughly educate yourself about dementia in order to understand what your loved one is experiencing
+- Thoroughly educate yourself about dementia to understand what your loved one is experiencing

 - Do not neglect your physical and mental health.
 Exercise regularly, eat health food and take the time to socialize